 - Once they have adopted the homeless kid, there are chances that the foster parents may later feel that they do not have enough resources.

 Adopting kids and bringing them into your family is a noble cause but it definitely comes with its share of ups and downs.

 What are your thoughts on this matter?
 Share your views with us in the comments section below.

-- positives and negatives of fostering
+- negatives of fostering